Between each new scene, Indika harshly cuts to black.

 Most players who take this journey will likely be impressed with how astoundingly gorgeous Indika‘s use of the Unreal Engine 5 is.
 As a smaller team, Odd Meter extracts incredible facial animations for its characters, especially that of Indika, who with more than a passing glance almost looks like a live-action model.
 So much of this world is presented as dark, dingy, and bleak, its aesthetic quality perfectly encapsulating its narrative thrust.
 And I think it’s this stark realism contrasted with such strange, otherworldly features that make the package all the more striking.

 Over the course of Indika, players are told that points don’t matter, despite a point indicator in the top left of the screen being constantly present and Indika being able to “level up” stats like grief.
 Much like every other aspect of Indika, a player’s acceptance is challenged.
 Why would this strange narrative adventure have points?
 What is the end goal?
 Are points like prayer?
-Indika uses player to literally silence The Devil and transform the world around her to solve puzzles.
+Indika uses prayer to literally silence The Devil and transform the world around her to solve puzzles.
 Shouldn’t points allow her some kind of salvation?

 At this end of this stick there is no particularly delicious carrot.
 Indika in so many ways is a haunting experience because it poses philosophical dilemmas that I’m certain many of us have had regardless of upbringing.
 To attempt to list off or even contend with those is a detriment to each individual’s interpretation of what Odd Meter is using Indika as a vehicle for.
 While I don’t wish to speak to the larger political implications of the developer’s commentary on Russia and the ongoing conflict in Eastern Europe, there’s a sobering amount of depth and meaning behind cultural oppression here.